 T-Mobile provides multiple options for voicemail: Voicemail, Visual Voicemail (VVM), and Voicemail to Text (VTT).
+Former UScellular customers can use these voicemail steps to access their messages and greetings.

 Read me first